54th Annual Hawai‘i Regional Scholastic Art Awards ExhibitionPosted on Jan 24, 2017 in Exhibitions, Past Exhibitions

-The Hawai`i Regional Scholastic Student Art Awards displays artwork by students from across the state.
-The competition is open to all students (public, charter, home, and private), who enter their work in the official categories of Architecture & Industrial Design, Ceramics & Glass, Comic Art, Design, Digital Art, Drawing & Illustration, Editorial Cartoon, Fashion, Film & Animation, Jewelry, Mixed Media, Painting, Photography, Printmaking, Sculpture, Video Games, and Art Portfolio (graduating seniors only).
-Submissions are juried by panels of leaders in the visual arts, and works receiving Gold Key awards will move on to the national level judging.
+The Hawai`i Regional Scholastic Student Art Awards displayed artwork by students from across the state.
+The competition was open to all students (public, charter, home, and private), who entered their work in the official categories of Architecture & Industrial Design, Ceramics & Glass, Comic Art, Design, Digital Art, Drawing & Illustration, Editorial Cartoon, Fashion, Film & Animation, Jewelry, Mixed Media, Painting, Photography, Printmaking, Sculpture, Video Games, and Art Portfolio (graduating seniors only).
+Submissions were juried by panels of leaders in the visual arts, and works receiving Gold Key awards moved on to the national level judging.

 Winning a Scholastic Art & Writing Award offers the opportunity for scholarships.
 At the regional level, award-winning seniors have access to more than $3.5 million in scholarships from local institutions.
 At the national level, $10,000 scholarships are given to 16 graduating seniors who earn Portfolio Gold Medals.
 A select number of Portfolio Silver Medalists will earn $1,000 Notable Achievement Awards, and seniors who earn Portfolio Gold Medals or Portfolio Silver Medals can leverage partial to full-ride scholarships from a network of 60 arts universities and institutes, which annually earmark $5 million in additional support.